CurtTimson/curtis-timson/content/post/nodejs/201807-auth0-user-details.md

 });
 ```

-Hopefully this has helped explain to you how to obtain user details from Auth0.
+Hopefully this has helped explain how to obtain user details from Auth0.
 If you have any questions please feel free to comment below!